-For all of Goodell's negative moves, there are positives as well.
+For all of Goodell's negative moves in NFL history, there are positives as well.
 He was instrumental in working toward a new collective bargaining agreement that ended the 2011 lockout and played a big role in finalizing the league's newest CBA in 2020.
 He's led the NFL's growth overseas in Europe and in Mexico with the NFL International Series, as well as on TV with the launch of NFL Network.
 He's been committed to making the league safer by limiting concussions and banning dangerous hits.

 So what's Roger Goodell's net worth?
 Let's dig into how he's built his fortune.

-Born Roger Stokoe Goodell to parents Jean and U.S. Senator Charles Ellsworth Goodell in Jamestown, New York, Roger was a three-sport star at Bronxville High School, where as a senior he was named the school's athlete of the year.
+Born Roger Stokoe Goodell to parents Jean and United States Senator Charles Ellsworth Goodell in Jamestown, New York, Roger was a three-sport star at Bronxville High School, where as a senior he was named the school's athlete of the year.

-Believe it or not, the most powerful man in the world began his career in football as a lowly intern.
+Believe it or not, the most powerful man in the athletics world began his career in football as a lowly intern.
 In 1982, he wrote letters to all 28 teams in the league office, as well as Commissioner Pete Rozelle, before accepting a position as an administrative intern for the league office in New York.

 One year later, the New York Jets hired him as an intern before he returned to the league office as a public relations department assistant in 1984.
 It wasn't until 1987 that Goodell began to move up the totem pole, when he served as assistant to the president under the legendary Lamar Hunt, the president of the American Football Conference (AFC).

-By 2001, Goodell was appointed NFL Executive Vice President and Chief Operating Officer under former commissioner Paul Tagliabue.
-Then in 2006, Goodell beat out four other finalists in a close vote by team owners as the league's eighth commissioner.
+By 2001, Goodell was appointed the NFL's Executive Vice President and Chief Operating Officer (COO) under former commissioner Paul Tagliabue.
+Then in 2006, Goodell beat out four other finalists in a close vote by team owners to become the league's eighth commissioner.

 I've already covered some of Goodell's major decisions and actions as commissioner, such as the implementation of the Personal Conduct Policy, so let's skip to the financial details of his tenure.
 Look away if you're not a fan of him.

-Forbes reported that from 2006 (Goodell's inaugural year) until 2017 (prior to his contract extension) Goodell made a whopping $212.5 million as commissioner of the league.
+Forbes reported that from 2006 (Goodell's inaugural year) until 2017 (prior to his multi-year deal and contract extension) Goodell made a whopping $212.5 million as commissioner of the league.
 Over the last year reported, he took home a jaw-dropping $32 million in 2015.

-That number alone is more than any NFL player salary — including the top seven, which are all quarterbacks making around $30 million annually — despite them putting their health on the line every time they take the field.
+That number alone was more than any NFL player salary -- including the top seven, which are all quarterbacks making around $30 million per year -- despite them putting their health on the line every time they take the field.

-As ESPN's Adam Schefter reported, Goodell will make a base salary of $4 million in 2019 is part of the five-year contract that could be worth as much as $200 million if a number of incentives are met.
-That means his yearly income could approach as much as $40 million a year.
+As ESPN's Adam Schefter reported, Goodell made a base salary of $4 million in 2019 in what is part of the five-year contract that could be worth as much as $200 million if a number of incentives are met.
+According to Sports Illustrated, he's made nearly $64 million each of the last two years.

 Dallas Cowboys owner Jerry Jones, a billionaire himself, wasn't happy with the contract following the six-game suspension of Cowboys star running back Ezekiel Elliot.
 Jones, however, claimed he was against a six-person compensation committee comprised of NFL owners negotiating with Goodell without input from every owner (including Jones).

 The NFL, including its football operations and business functions, is growing, too.
 Right now, NFL's annual revenue is at about $15 billion and is trending toward Goodell's goal of $25 billion by 2027.

 Despite the scandals and negative press that have plagued Goodell's career, he's been instrumental in the NFL's expansion and success since 2006.
 For that, he's made a boatload of money and will keep cashing in for years to come.

-Goodell's net worth is estimated at $150 million, according to Celebrity Net Worth.
+Goodell's estimated net worth is $200 million, according to Celebrity Net Worth.

 Based on his contract extension and the job he's done growing the league, it doesn't appear Goodell is going anywhere.
 Get used to booing him for years to come at the podium prior to that first overall selection or at the Super Bowl on CBS, FOX or NBC.